×

 Control What Types of Tag Can and Can’t be Created in GTM

-As the administrator of this website, because you’re using Google Tag Manager for Wordpress Plugin, you can select Allow all, except the checked items below (blacklist).
+As the administrator of this website, because you’re using Google Tag Manager for WordPress Plugin, you can select Allow all, except the checked items below (blacklist).

 google-tag-manager-for-wordpress-plugin-options-blacklist-tags-allow-all-except-the-checked-items-below